miho030/Fox2AV-CLI/README.md

 ## HI, Im noob Opensource Program coder, Nicht.

-+ This Program is follwing GNU/GPL Ver.3, so **anyone can modificate this program on own system environment.**
++ This Program is follwing GNU/General Public License 3, so **anyone can modificate this program on own system environment.**
 + **This program was created with Python 2.7,**
 **Reqirement Libs are [hashlib, os, sys, logging, datetime, time, Win32com(pywin32)].**
 + **This Vc only support Signature-based malware detection.**